Caleb Aekins

-Caleb Aekins (born 21 November 1997) is a Wales international professional rugby league footballer who plays as a for Bradford Bulls in the Super League.
+Caleb Aekins (born 21 November 1997) is a Wales international professional rugby league footballer who plays as a for the Bradford Bulls in the Super League.

-He previously played for the Canberra Raiders and Penrith Panthers in the NRL and for the Leigh Centurions in the Championship.
+He previously played for the Canberra Raiders and Penrith Panthers in the NRL and for the Bradford Bulls in the English Super League.

 Background

 Aekins was born in Hamilton, New Zealand.

 He played both rugby union and rugby league as a junior for the Otaika Eagles and Hikurangi Stags in rugby league and captained Whangarei Boys High School, in 2015 he moved over to Australia.
 Aekins is of Māori and Welsh descent.

 Playing career

 Penrith Panthers

 Aekins made his NRL debut in round 18 of the 2018 NRL season at fullback for Penrith against the Cronulla-Sutherland Sharks.

 Aekins made eight appearances for Penrith in the 2020 NRL season as the club won the Minor Premiership.
 He did not play in the 2020 finals series or Penrith's 2020 NRL Grand Final loss to Melbourne.